usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/In-Class-Materials/DITAP Participant Guide Module 3.md

 12. ### Activity: [Tech Evaluation Panel Checklist](https://github.com/usds/ditap-curriculum-update/blob/163d5b2713554bc107b0494307fe88ec17062889/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/In-Class-Materials/Tech%20Evaluation%20Panel%20Checklist.md) (20 minutes)

-* **Purpose**: To create a list that will help you to determine the tech evaluation panel’s skillset.
+* **Purpose**: To create a list that will help you to determine the tech evaluation panel’s skillset
 * **Expected Outcomes**: You will be able to use a checklist of standards that will assess a technical evaluation panel’s skillset relative to the digital service you will be asked to evaluate.
 You may also offer ideas on other techniques you could use.

   **Notes:**
   (*next steps, takeaways, questions, etc.*)

 ---

-13. ### Activity: Use A Trade-Off Matrix to Help Determine What Matters Most (15 minutes)
+13. ### Activity: Use a trade-off matrix to help determine what matters most (15 minutes)

 * **Purpose:** To practice using the trade-off matrices to help clarify priorities
 * **Expected Outcomes**: You will be able to develop rationales for using either of the matrices and use that knowledge to apply a matrix to your capstone project.